Lead Awareness

 Nursing

-For children who have a particularly high lead level (10mcg/dL), we provide case management services to connect the families to the knowledge and resources it takes to maintain the child’s health.
+For children who have a particularly high lead level (5mcg/dL & Above), we provide case management services to connect the families to the knowledge and resources it takes to maintain the child’s health.
 The most important things parents can do to keep their children safe around lead are to

 2. clean the housing environment with wet soapy water (not a broom!)